lavafroth/lavafroth.github.io/content/post/CUDA-on-nixos-without-sacrificing-ones-sanity.md

 draft: false
 ---

-> Note: The method described in this article should only be used if you wish to have the latest version of CUDA that is not yet available in the cuda-maintainers cache, otherwise follow [this](https://app.cachix.org/cache/cuda-maintainers#pull).
+> Note: Use the following method only if you wish to have the latest version of CUDA that is not yet available in the nix-community cache, otherwise follow [this](https://nix-community.org/cache).

 > *TL;DR:* Save [this flake](#the-flake), run `nix develop` and [setup PyTorch as described](#setting-up-pytorch)